droe/acefile/README.md

 This single-file, pure python 3, no-dependencies implementation is intended to be used as a library, but also provides a stand-alone unace utility.
-As pure-python implementation, it is significantly slower than native implementations, but more robust against vulnerabilities.
+As mostly pure-python implementation, it is significantly slower than native implementations, but more robust against vulnerabilities.

 This implementation supports up to version 2.0 of the ACE archive format,